Smoother Everyday Life, the Better Quality of Life

-We examine the role, visibility and presence of rural areas in the national sustainable development policies and analyze the targets for sustainable development in the strategies of regions, communities and villages.
+We examine the role, visibility, and presence of rural areas in the national sustainable development policies and analyse the targets for sustainable development in the strategies of regions, communities, and villages.

-In this project, E2’s specific responsibility is to view sustainable development from rural women’s perspective.
-We focus on special issues that relate to women’s well-being in rural areas and analyze and cross-check the gender sensitivity of rural development and sustainable development policies.
+In this project, E2 Research’s specific responsibility is to view sustainable development from rural women’s perspective.
+We focus on special issues that relate to women’s well-being in rural areas and analyse and cross-check the gender sensitivity of rural development and sustainable development policies.

 E2 Research is also responsible for the communication and societal interaction as well as the overall management of the project.

 Press release: New cooperation accelerates international recruitment by SMEs